 During the month of October, America celebrates Halloween, the second most decorative event in our country after Christmas.
 It is amazing to see all the decorations around houses and surrounding areas.
 People are going all out.
 When I think of Halloween, I think of masks and I also think about how flippantly people depict death.

 When I think of masks, I think of the masks that people put on in masking their real, desperate feelings.
-Over the years, I have heard it said countless times that the person who completed suicide gave no real signs about their contemplating wanting to end their life.
+Over the years, I have heard it said countless times that the person who completed suicide gave no real signs they were contemplating wanting to end their life.
 They hid this fact from everyone.

 Another reason people might not share their innermost thoughts is that they are too embarrassed or ashamed of having such thoughts.
 They are fully aware of the stigma attached to mental illness.
 Yet mental illness is an illness like any other illness, and there should be no shame attached to this illness.
 Mental illness attacks a different part of the person.
 Instead of attacking the heart, or some other vital organ, mental illness attacks the mind and the brain and the soul.